VandVAIProducts/VandVAIProducts.github.io/intro-to-supervised-ml.md

 ### Acknowledgements

 This lecture material is prepared by the instructor using various online resources and textbooks on machine learning and deep learning.
-The figures are created by the author using Subzone Census 2010 data with the help of [GeoPandas](https://geopandas.org/) and [Matplotlib](https://matplotlib.org/).
+The figures are created by the instructor using Subzone Census 2010 data with the help of [GeoPandas](https://geopandas.org/) and [Matplotlib](https://matplotlib.org/).
 The figures are rendered using [Jupyter Notebook](https://jupyter.org/) and [Google Colab](https://colab.research.google.com/).
-The author acknowledges the contributions of the original authors and sources in compiling this material.
+The instructor acknowledges the contributions of the original authors and sources in compiling this material.

-[Copilot](https://copilot.github.com) has been used to generate the text snippets and terminologies based on the input provided by the author.
-[Gemini](https://gemini.github.com) has been used within Google Colab to generate the code snippets based on the input provided by the author.
+[Copilot](https://copilot.github.com) has been used to generate the text snippets and terminologies based on the input provided by the instructor.
+[Gemini](https://gemini.github.com) has been used within Google Colab to generate the code snippets based on the input provided by the instructor.
 The final content has been reviewed and edited by the instructor.

 This brief is provided as a pre-reading material for the lecture on [Verification and Validation (V&V) for Machine Learning (ML) Models](https://vandvaiproducts.github.io/) by [Mansur M. Arief](https://mansurarief.github.io).
-For more information, please contact the author directly.
+For more information, please contact the instructor directly.

 <span style="font-size:small">**Content available online at [VandVAIProducts.github.io/intro-to-supervised-ml](https://vandvaiproducts.github.io/intro-to-supervised-ml)**.</span>